-The COVID-19 pandemic and any changes in the geo-political scenario of the world market may affect the supply of raw materials, particularly offshoots.
-Furthermore, the long gestation period of tissue culture raised date palm plants may affect the availability of plants in future.
+The COVID-19 pandemic, changes in the geo-political scenario of the world market and inflationary factors due to rising fuel costs and Russia - Ukraine war may affect the supply and cost of raw materials, including offshoots.
+Furthermore, the long gestation period of tissue culture raised date palm plants may affect the availability of plants in short-term.
 The Company will take necessary actions to minimise the impact of these factors.